 Your images are our priority.
-Those that have been on the guided photo tours are pretty focused on getting memorable shots every day – the itinerary is planned to keep that in mind.
+Those who have been on the guided photo tours are pretty focused on getting memorable shots every day – the itinerary is planned to keep that in mind.
 We confine driving to the late morning or afternoon when the light is less useful, arriving for landscape shots at about the right time.
 Each day we’ll offer you a mix of landscape and people photography, either reportage or portraiture.
-We cover 1800km for the tour but you’re not travelling every day and not constantly changing hotels; it’s nicely paced.
+We cover 1600km for the tour but you’re not travelling every day and not constantly changing hotels; it’s nicely paced.
 We get the balance about right in terms of variety and keeping fresh.
-In the evenings there’s the opportunity to review the day’s images for individual feedback so bring your laptops and plenty of cards – you’ll be shooting a lot of photos across different genres giving you a huge variety of imagery.
+In the evenings there’s the opportunity to review the day’s images for individual feedback so bring your laptops – you’ll be shooting a lot of photos across different genres giving you a huge variety of imagery.

 The places you’ll visit

 After your arrival day, on day one from Marrakesh, we travel towards the desert which offers some stunning scenes as well as opportunities to stop and photograph the rural river valley communities.
-Our arrival in Ait Benhaddou sets up two days exploring both the famous Ksar there and some village families.
+Our arrival in Ait Benhaddou sets up two days of exploring both the famous Ksar there and some village families.
 Then eastwards, and for days four and five we are based near the Gorges at Dades and Todra, where we’ll photograph rock formations and local families as well as nomad families.
 Our next location further on into the desert is the wonderful Ksar and the oasis of Elkhorbat.
 By day seven we’ve arrived at the colourful market of Rissini and the dunes in Merzouga where you have the chance of an overnight desert camp stay.
-Our last night before heading back to Marrakesh is at the palmeraie of Skoura.
+Our last night before heading back to Marrakesh is at the Palmeraie of Skoura.

 Photography tours for your portfolio